shikhar3295/adam2392.github.io/content/blog/travel/USA/Travel Blog - Chicago.md

 Here, I briefly describe a couple of food places that are worth the HYPE.
 For locations, just use google, or yelp.

 #### 1. Deep Dish Pizza: <br />
 Everyone has heard about the infamous Chicago deep dish pizza.
-Well if you're into pizza, meat, cheese and sauce, then it's really worth the hype. <br />
+Well if you're into pizza, meat, cheese and sauce, then it's really worth the hype.

 The places that are well worth the try are:
 	- Lou Malnati's
 	- Giordano's
-	- Pizzeria Uno <br/>
+	- Pizzeria Uno

 It's hard to decide which one is the best, but for my personal preference I like them in this order because Lou generally has a better crust.
 It's more crunchy.

 #### 2. Garrett's Popcorn: <br />
 This is a famous popcorn place that sells all different kinds of popcorn.
 You name it; they probably have it.
 Everything from caramel, chocolate covered, to regular popcorn, Garrett's has it all.
 This is great for souvenirs for friends/family/coworkers because they sell them either in traditional popcorn bags, or in to-go containers.

 #### 3. Purple Pig: <br />
 This is by far one of my most favorite restaurants in all of USA.
 It's a tapas place (family style sharing of small plates), so definitely try to come with a group.
-There is generally a wait, so I would recommend putting your name down early around dinner opening, or lunch opening, and then possibly going and walking along the RiverWalk. <br /><br/>
+There is generally a wait, so I would recommend putting your name down early around dinner opening, or lunch opening, and then possibly going and walking along the RiverWalk.

 I'll leave it to Yelp to advise you on what to eat because truly everything there is worth your money.

 #### 4. Girl on the Goat: <br />
 This is also by far one of my most favorite restaurants in all of USA.
 It's a tapas place (family style sharing of small plates), so definitely try to come with a group.
-It's slightly more upscale and more expensive then the Purple Pig. <br /><br/>
+It's slightly more upscale and more expensive then the Purple Pig.

 I would advise MAKING A RESERVATION well before your trip.
-If you have a large group, there is no way you will get seated if you are only in town for a few days. <br /><br/>
+If you have a large group, there is no way you will get seated if you are only in town for a few days.

 I'll leave it to Yelp to advise you on what to eat because truly everything there is worth your money.

 #### 5. Wildberry Cafe: <br />
 This is my favorite brunch place.
 It's right next to Cloud Gate / Millenium Park.
 Hands down, make sure you try their specialty pancakes and pretty much everything else on the menu is great.
-There will always be a wait, so you can put your name down and then go check out Millenium Park.<br />
+There will always be a wait, so you can put your name down and then go check out Millenium Park.

 I'll leave it to Yelp to advise you on the rest.

 ## Nightlife/Drinking